0xrahuexec/scrcpy-gui_bak/README.md

 ## � Acknowledgments

-ScrcpyGUI is made possible by the following amazing open-source projects:
+5crcpyGUI is made possible by the following amazing open-source projects:

-- **[scrcpy](https://github.com/Genymobile/scrcpy)**: The ultra-fast core engine.
+- **[5crcpy](https://github.com/Genymobile/scrcpy)**: The ultra-fast core engine.
 - **[Tauri](https://tauri.app/)**: The secure, lightweight framework for the desktop app.
 - **[Lucide Icons](https://lucide.dev/)**: For the clean and consistent iconography.
 - **[React](https://react.dev/)**: Powering the modern, interactive interface.